felipera87/gobarber_node/README.md

 It is not something useful, it's purpose is just for study/practice only.
 It is the backend of GOBARBER project from the rocketseat bootcamp.

-## Start local database container for this project
+## Start local postgres database container for this project

 For the first time: